Termination of Innermost-Terminating Right-Linear Overlay Term Rewrite Systems: From Innermost Termination to Termination

 \section{From Innermost Termination to Termination}

-In this section, for a right-linear overlay TRS $\cR$ over a signature $\Sigma$, we show the following main claim: For a set $\cP$ of DPs such that $\cR\cup\cP$ is a right-linear overlay TRS, there is no infinite minimal $(\cP,\cR)$-chain if and only if there is no infinite innermost minimal $(\cP,\cR)$-chain (\Cref{thm:inf-DP-chain-iff-inf-innermost-DP-chain}).
-The \textit{only-if} part of the claim above trivially holds because any innermost minimal $(\cP,\cR)$-chain is a minimal $(\cP,\cR)$-chain.
-Thus, in the rest of this section, we focus on proving the \textit{if} part of the claim.
-Thanks to \Cref{thm:DP-criteria}, the claim above implies that a right-linear overlay TRS is terminating if and only if it is innermost terminating.
+In this section, for a right-linear overlay TRS $\cR$ over a signature $\Sigma$, we show the main claim: For a set $\cP$ of DPs such that $\cR\cup\cP$ is a right-linear overlay TRS, there is no infinite minimal $(\cP,\cR)$-chain if and only if there is no infinite innermost minimal $(\cP,\cR)$-chain (\Cref{thm:inf-DP-chain-iff-inf-innermost-DP-chain}).
+The \textit{only-if} part of the main claim trivially holds because any innermost minimal $(\cP,\cR)$-chain is a minimal $(\cP,\cR)$-chain.
+Thus, in the rest of this section, we focus on proving the \textit{if} part of the main claim.
+Thanks to \Cref{thm:DP-criteria}, as a corollary, the main claim establishes that termination and innermost termination coincide for the class of right-linear overlay TRSs.

 As described in \Cref{sec:intro}, we generalize our main claim so that we do not restrict chains to sequences of DPs (\Cref{thm:inf-chain-iff-inf-innermost-chain}).
 To be more precise, we let $\cP$ in the main claim be a non-collapsing TRS over an extended signature of $\Sigma$.
-For this generalization, we adapt the notion of chains to non-collapsing TRSs.
+For this generalization, we adapt the notion of chains of DPs to non-collapsing TRSs.
+Hereafter, we will abuse the terminology ``chain'' because chains of DPs defined in \Cref{sec:preliminaries} are special cases of chains defined below.